 Crock Pot Maple Ham

-So, to make my ham.
-Start with a spiral cut ham.
+So, to make this crock pot maple ham, start with a spiral cut ham.
 I still had one in my freezer, so I put it in the fridge overnight.
 Then place it flat side down in your crock pot.
 Cover with about 1/2 cup of brown sugar and then pour 1/2 cup of REAL maple syrup over top.